felixhageloh/uebersicht/README.md

 ### building

 The code base consists of two parts, a cocoa app and a NodeJS app inside `server/`.
-To build the node app seperately, use `npm run release`.
+To build the node app separately, use `npm run release`.
 This happens automatically every time you build using XCode.

 The node app can be run standalone using